Particular/docs.particular.net/samples/mongodb/simple/sample.md

 snippet: sagadata

  * `IContainSagaData.Id` maps to the native MongoDB document `_id`
- * `IContainSagaData.Originator` and `IContainSagaData.OriginalMessageId` both map to simple properties pairs.
+ * `IContainSagaData.Originator` and `IContainSagaData.OriginalMessageId` both map to simple property pairs.
  * Custom properties on the SagaData, in this case `OrderDescription` and `OrderId`, are also mapped to simple properties.
  * `_t` is type serialization metadata used by the underlying MongoDB Driver.
  * `_version` is added and managed by `NServiceBus.Storage.MongoDB` to prevent concurrency issues.